suejin73/MMSE-MOCA-conversion/README.md

 # MMSE-MOCA-conversion
-MMSE and MOCA conversion in neurological populations
+MATLAB codes for MMSE and MOCA conversion in neurological populations

 reference:
 Conversion between the Montreal Cognitive Assessment and the Mini-Mental Status Examination.